-One of my favorite spaces in the home to decorate for Hanukkah is a fireplace mantel.
+One of my favorite spaces in the home to decorate for Hanukkah is a fireplace mantle.
 There is something about the warmth of the fireplace around the holidays that is so warm and comforting!
 It is also the focal point of a room, and often where friends and family gather.

-One of the most frequent questions we get from customers is how to decorate a mantel for Hanukkah, so I thought it would be a good idea to share some photos for inspiration, along with some tips:
+One of the most frequent questions we get from customers is how to decorate a mantle for Hanukkah, so I thought it would be a good idea to share some photos for inspiration, along with some tips:

 Some love symmetry, and others feel asymmetry is more modern.
 Use your judgement.
 As you see, some of these photos are symmetrical, while some are not.
 The key is if asymmetrical, keep items at different heights to add interest.